 The hair growth cycle has four stages.
 The first one, anagen, is when the hair grows from the hair follicle.
 The pace is about half an inch every 28 days.
 How long this phase last is individual.
 It can be disrupted due to stress, hormonal imbalance, diseases or other factors.

 Stage two, catagen, is when the hair follicles detach from blood vessels in the scalp so that blood supply is cut off.
 The hair stops growing.

 The third phase is called telogen.
 This normally lasts for about three months – this is the resting phase, before the cycle starts over again.

 The fourth and final phase, exogen, is really just a resting phase as well.
 This is the time when dead hair falls out.
 Normal shedding is approximately 50 – 100 hairs every day.
 However, in healthy people, new hair starts growing at the same time.

 The Common Causes for Hair Loss in Women

 Androgenetic Alopecia – Female Pattern Baldness

 This is also called pattern baldness and is most commonly found in men.
 Initially, doctors believed this pattern hair loss to be caused by excessive male hormone, testosterone, in a patient.
 Women normally have some amounts of this hormone as well.
 But in later years it was discovered that dihydrotestosterone, DHT, is the real culprit.

-Testosterone converts into DHT when combined with enzyme 5-alpha reductase.
+Testosterone converts into DHT when bound by the enzyme 5-alpha reductase.
 This is naturally produced in the body, but it is believed that people that suffer from pattern baldness have a heightened sensitivity to it.
-Their bodies create more DHT, which in its turn kills the hair follicles.
+Their bodies create more DHT, which in turn kills the hair follicles.
 There can also be a hormonal imbalance that triggers a reaction to an increased level of DHT.

 Telogen Effluvium – Stress

 The hair growth cycle can be disrupted by major life events that cause stress in the body, surgery, giving birth, having some kind of accident or going through a divorce.
 In this case, all the hairs that are in the growing or resting phases will shift at the same time to shedding phase.